joelparkerhenderson/care-plan/doc/specialist-medical-checkups/index.md

 # Specialist medical checkups

-Do any specialist checkups, such as for specific medical conditions.
+Do any specialist medical checkups, such as for specific medical conditions.

 * This can be with the person's referral physicians.